rgpass/i_didnt_know_javascript/05_async_and_performance.md

 Also, if the system or engine had interference then the data is not true.

-You need to have a high quantity of tests run.
+You need run a high quantity of tests.
 The better approach is to run the tests for a preset amount of time and see how many times it can do that operation.

 Benchmark.js is a tool made by some statisticians to help.
 It's considered the best benchmarking tool.